-The Seton’s first home after their marriage was a property called Sloat Hall, near Tappan, New York which Seton acquired with the help of Grace Seton’s mother.
+The Seton’s first home after their marriage was a property called Sloat Hall, near Tappan, New Jersey, which Seton acquired with the help of Grace Seton’s mother.
 It was a large, rambling home with lots of outdoor space as well.
 It proved to be unsatisfactory (and possibly haunted).
 After about a year, the Setons moved to an apartment in New York City.
 They rented Sloat Hall to a tenant and sold it about a year later.
 Shortly after the sale, the house burned to the ground.

 Many artists made Bryant Park Studios their New York home and base.
-The studios had high ceilings, large windows and many had excellent views of Bryant Park.
+The studios had high ceilings, large windows, and many had excellent views of Bryant Park.
 It was in this apartment that Seton’s daughter, Anya Seton, was born.

 Although Seton began assembling Wyndygoul in 1900, the Setons maintained a city apartment until at least the mid-1920s.
-Originally, the homes in Greenwich were summer homes, but as they became grander, the Greenwich homes became their home base and the New York apartments were essentially city apartments for when they had business or social functions to attend to in the city.
+Originally, the homes in Greenwich were summer homes, but as they became grander, the Greenwich homes became their home base, and the New York apartments were essentially city apartments for when they had business or social functions to attend to in the city.